rackerlabs/genestack/etc/gateway-api/README.md

 # Gateway API Resources

-These files are intended to be modifed before use.
+These files are intended to be modified before use.
 Therein are example domains that can be replaced with your own custom domain before being applied to your gateway resource.